Aftermath of the Afghanistan War (2001–2021): Economic crisis

 An already fragile economy worsened further in the aftermath.
 Due to sanctions and high energy prices, poverty level has increased in the country.
 An economic crisis brewed in the country when the United States decided to freeze Da Afghanistan Bank's, the central bank of Afghanistan, assets of $9.5bn.
 This increased selling pressure on its currency, Afghan afghani, and it extended a significant drop in value.
 An already broken banking system has collapsed further and has given rise to the hawala and related crimes in the country.
 About 80 percent Afghans are facing debt due to this economic crisis.
+Many Afghans withdrew and closed their bank accounts because of losing trust in the banking system and over economic and financial sanctions against Afghanistan and the country is cut-off from the SWIFT financial network.

+Deportation of undocumented Afghans from Iran and Pakistan

+On 3 October 2023, Pakistan's Interior Minister Sarfraz Bugti ordered that all undocumented immigrants, particularly the nearly 1.73 million Afghan nationals, voluntarily leave the country by 1 November 2023 or face deportation in a crackdown.
+Iran also decided to deport Afghan refugees back to Afghanistan.
+Taliban authorities condemned the deportations of Afghans as an "inhuman act."
+As of March 2025 Iran began the 2025 Afghan deportation from Iran aiming to expel over four million Afghan refugees suffering from inhuman conditions.

+Active armed terrorist groups

+Despite the Taliban's promise in the 2020 Doha Agreement to cut ties with Al-Qaeda and to not become a terrorist safe haven once again, several designated armed terrorist groups seem to be active in Afghanistan some of them include: